Jean Karotkin: Artist/Bio

-In 2000, documentary photographer and Dallas native Jean Karotkin began taking black and white portraits of breast cancer survivors as she herself was undergoing treatment for the disease.
+Documentary/portrait photographer Jean Karotkin began making black and white portraits of breast cancer survivors in 2001 as she herself was undergoing treatment for the disease.
 Her intent was to explore the counterintuitive nature of female beauty and the ways it can be enhanced by angry scars and indomitable courage.
-Her images garnered recognition from the Dallas Morning News, Texas Monthly, CNN and NPR, among others, and were exhibited at The Houston Center for Photography; the Amon Carter Museum of American Art, Fort Worth, TX; and the Houston Center for Photography.
+Her images garnered recognition from the Dallas Morning News, Texas Monthly, CNN and NPR, among others, and were exhibited at The Houston Center for Photography and the Amon Carter Museum of American Art.

-Jean Karotkin is based in New York City.
+Born in Dallas, TX, Jean Karotkin lives in New York City.